 This post may contain affiliate links.
-Please read my disclosure policy.
+Please read our disclosure policy.

-Jump to Recipe | Save RecipeThis recipe for Chinese salt and pepper chicken wings is a delicious and unique twist on the classic chicken wing recipe.
+This recipe for salt and pepper chicken wings is a unique twist on the classic chicken recipe.
 With flavorful ingredients like Chinese five spice powder and white pepper powder, this chicken wing recipe will make your tastebuds dance!

-This salt and pepper chicken wing recipe is actually extremely near and dear to me because I grew up eating Taiwanese salt and pepper chicken at night markets in Taipei, Taiwan.
+This salt and pepper chicken wings recipe is actually extremely near and dear to me because I grew up eating Taiwanese salt and pepper chicken at night markets in Taipei, Taiwan.
 Chinese salt and pepper chicken is highly nostalgic for me and I crave it all the time.
 Thankfully, with the Taiwanese and Chinese cultural prevalence in the area I live, salt and pepper chicken is fairly easy to find — but finding the place that makes it just like Taiwan is a bit more difficult.

 To clarify, salt and pepper chicken originated in Taiwan.
 Most people call it “Chinese” because they associate Taiwanese as Chinese and I’d just like to say we are not one in the same.
 Similar, but not the same.
 That’s like saying New Zealanders are Australian.